radwanm65/QHO540/Mock-TCA-Mountains-Climb/readme.md

-# Steps to Run the Applications included in Week9 Folder
+# Steps to Run the Applications included in the MOCK-TCA Folder

 1. **Get a copy** of this project on your local machine.
 2. **Open Visual Studio Code (VSCode)**.